christroutner/koa-ipfs-blog-rpi/README.md

 sudo apt-get install -y python python-pip libffi-dev libssl-dev sudo pip install docker-compose
 ```
+  - If the above step produces an error, try it again.
+The install script for
+  for Docker Compose does not have robust retry logic, and will usually throw
+  an error if your internet has any hiccup.

 - Add your BCH address
 to [the config file](production/common.js).
 This